In an Emergency

 If you smell gas inside a house or building:

-• Turn off the gas supply at the gas meter.
-You may need a spanner to do this.
+• If possible, turn off the gas supply valve at the gas meter.

 • If the smell of gas remains after turning off the gas meter or you cannot turn off the supply immediately contact your retailer or GasNet on 0800 349 2050 from a safe location and evacuate the property.